Ckwasnik/nginx-2420/README.md

 1. Creating server blocks allow us to easily enable and disable different sites, so we will be creating one for our server.

 2. To create our server block, we will create 2 directories for our nginx to look into.
-One is named ```sites-available``` inside our /etc/nginx/ directory, where our nginx will look for created files. the other is ```sites-delivered```, which our nginx will use to look for websites to host.
+One is named "sites-available" inside our /etc/nginx/ directory, where our nginx will look for created files. the other is "sites-delivered", which our nginx will use to look for websites to host.

    ```cd /etc/nginx/```